 Birthweight has the most significant effect on stillbirth and neonatal deaths; deaths are highest among very low-birth weight babies (under 1,500 grams) and become less common with increasing birth weight, up to 4,499 gramsd.
 Stillbirth and neonatal mortality rates are higher for multiple-birth pregnancies.
-While the UK rates have declined in singleton pregnancies between 2018 to 2020, the rates have risen or remained broadly constant for multiple pregnancies - with the highest rates among pregnancies are also at a higher risk of being born low birth weight, compared to singletons, and are therefore more likely to develop adverse health outcomes as a result of being underweight.
+While the UK rates have declined in singleton pregnancies between 2018 to 2020, the rates have risen or remained broadly constant for multiple pregnancies - with the highest rates among pregnancies with three or more babies.
+Twins and multiple birth pregnancies are also at a higher risk of being born low birth weight, compared to singletons, and are therefore more likely to develop adverse health outcomes as a result of being underweight.